chloebui95/portfolio/index.md

 ---
 **Vietnam Development Indicators 2010-2020**

 Vietnam has emerged as a remarkable success story in terms of development.
-Since the introduction of Đổi Mới in 1986, the country has undergone significant economic reforms and has capitalized on favorable global trends.
+The country has undergone significant economic reforms and has capitalized on favorable global trends.
 Here are some key indicators that demonstrate Vietnam's development between 2010 and 2020.

 <img src="images/vietnam_development_indicators.png?raw=true"/>